SoftwareAG/c8y-docs/content/about/introduction.md

 ---

-These release notes document all relevant changes (improvements, fixes, migration notes, documentation changes) that have been implemented in a Cumulocity IoT release since the previous release.
+These release notes document all relevant changes (new features, improvements, fixes) that have been implemented in a Cumulocity IoT release since the previous release.

 ### Release versions